Product Guide

 This is the step most parents skip, and it’s the one that matters most.

 Set a monthly reminder.
-Thirty seconds per room — press each corner guard firmly, check for lifting edges, replace any that have lost contact with the surface.
-If you're finding that a particular piece of furniture keeps losing its guards, the surface may need more aggressive prep, or that piece may be a candidate for a different solution (furniture anchoring, relocation, or replacement).
+Thirty seconds per room, press each corner guard firmly, check for lifting edges, replace any that have lost contact with the surface.
+If you’re finding that a particular piece of furniture keeps losing its guards, the surface may need more aggressive prep, or that piece may need a different solution (furniture anchoring, relocation, or replacement).

-When a guard does need to come off — for moving, replacing, or refinishing — 3M VHB adhesive releases cleanly from most finished wood surfaces with a little heat from a hair dryer and slow, even pulling.
-It shouldn't damage the finish if you're patient.
+When a guard does need to come off, for moving, replacing, or refinishing, 3M VHB adhesive typically releases cleanly from finished wood surfaces with a little heat from a hair dryer and slow, even pulling.

 A Note on What Corner Guards Don’t Do